Landscape Tantrums: Reception

-Mxdwn.com gave a more positive review stating that the album is a novelty for its place in the history of the band and the post-hardcore scene and that it is an album meant to be enjoyed by fans of the group.
-The site also acknowledges the unpolished state of some of the tracks.
+Mxdwn.com gave a more positive review, stating that the album is a novelty for its place in the history of the band and the post-hardcore scene.
+The site also mentions that the album will be of interest to the band's most devoted fans despite the unpolished state of some of the tracks.
 However, Spin.com suggests the unpolished state and abrasiveness might actually be more appealing to listeners.